Hay Fever (cont.)

 Hay Fever Other Therapy

 Immunotherapy (allergy shots) is an alternative if medical therapy is not helpful.
 Allergy shots do not always help, but they can improve symptoms in many people.
-They are usually given by an allergist.
+They are best given by an allergist.

 - Immunotherapy consists of a series of injections over several months.
 The shots contain very small amounts of the antigen causing the hay fever reaction.
 The idea is to minimize your reaction to the allergen by slowly decreasing your sensitivity to it in a controlled setting, which is usually the allergist's office.